revakovsky/RunningTracker/README.md

 - Authentication process
 - BasicTextField2 with state
 - Encrypted SharedPreferences
-- Bearer tokens access and refresh mechanism
+- Bearer tokens access and refresh mechanism and stay login by using these tokens